lucamaiano/data-driven-intrusion-detection/README.md

 ```
 8. When you have finished, you can end the RIOT shell pressing `CTRL + ]`.
 Download the log file from the root node.

-The data has been collected sending 2000 ping from the root to each other nood of the newtwork.
-The data were collected in two different days, the first day we collected the first 1000 pings for each node, then we completed the data the day after.
+The data has been collected sending 2000 ping messages from the root to each other node of the newtwork.
+The data were collected in two different days, the first day we collected the first 1000 pings for each node and we completed the data collection the day after.

 ## Exploratory Analysis